Best Banana Bread Recipe

 - First, make the brown butter so it has a chance to cool.
 Feel free to use regular melted butter if you’re in a hurry, but brown butter offers a nutty taste with caramel undertones.
 It’s worth a try.
 Detailed instructions located below.

 - Spray the pan with Baker’s Joy and line the bottom with a piece of parchment, then spray that, too.
-PRO-Tip: Am oil and flour spray helps prevent the loaf from sticking to the pan.
+PRO-Tip: An oil and flour spray helps prevent the loaf from sticking to the pan.